Tekop1223/lysstyringApp/README.md

 - MongoDB installed and running on your machine
 - An Arduino connected to your machine

+### Extra
+- if changes in the arduino code is needed you will have to install Arduino's own IDE

 ## Installation

 1. Clone the repository: